erlisakulla/bdg-django-xp1/README.md

 # Description
 ##### What we have implemented so far:
-* Instructor can register and login
+* Instructor can register and login (we have not implemented student registration and log in)
 * Student can register for games
 * Instructor can only view registered students that have him/her as an instructor
-* Instructor can create and view list of games (no game logic implemented yet)
+* Instructor can create and view list of games created by them (no game logic implemented yet)

+##### Further implementation ideas/aims:
-* Instructor can delete Student from list
+* Instructor can delete Student or Game from list
 * Instructor can change password and delete their account

-##### Further implementation ideas/aims:

 # How to run